nataraj2/GPU_CUDA/README.md

 ## Explanation of the GPU kernel launch
 `ParallelForGPU.H` contains the implementation of the templated `ParallelFor` function for GPU using CUDA.
-It calls a macro -  `LAUNCH_KERNEL` which launches the kernel with the specified number of blocks, threads, stream and shared memory (optionally).
+It calls a macro -  `LAUNCH_KERNEL` which launches the kernel with the number of blocks and threads being automatically determined, and stream and shared memory (optionally).
 A [grid-stride loop](https://developer.nvidia.com/blog/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/) is used so that cases with the data array size exceeding the number of threads are automatically handled, and this results in a flexible kernel.
 The function launched by the kernel looks as below and `call_f` will call the function which does the computation inside the nested for-loops - `test_function` in this case.
 The templated function `ParallelFor` launches the kernel